Master stock: United States

 Between August 2014 and June 2015, Louro, a New York restaurant under the direction of chef David Santos, created dishes from a master stock.
 As part of the restaurant's social media presence, the stock was dubbed "Perpetual Stu" (a pun on "perpetual stew") and had its own Twitter account, highlighting new ingredients as it developed.

 Safety

 After use, if the master stock will not be immediately reused, it is usually boiled, skimmed, strained and cooled quickly to kill any microorganisms in the stock.
 The growth of microbes in the stock can potentially spoil the flavour of the stock or pose a health risk.
 The stock is then refrigerated or frozen until required.
 Refrigerated stocks may be kept for up to three days, while frozen stocks may be kept for up to a month.
 If the stock is to be kept longer it must be boiled before being returned to storage.

 In theory, a master stock could be sustained indefinitely if due care is taken to ensure it does not spoil.
-Otafuku, an oden restaurant in Japan, has kept its broth simmering since 1945 (an earlier batch was destroyed in WWII).
-There are claims of master stocks in China that are hundreds of years old, passed down through generations of cooks in this way.